harleydutton/tabula-rasa/Chapters/Storyteller (cursed)/Tabula-Specific Tips/Checks/Assisted Checks.md

 It occurs rarely the work for some task a character is trying to accomplish with a [[Checks|Check]] can be shared perfectly such that doubling the workers halves the work.
 In cases like this roll multiple checks and add up the successes before determining a single outcome.
 Situations which do not qualify.

+---
-There are plenty of situations where multiple characters working on a task together could have different results
+There are plenty of situations where multiple characters working on a task together could have different results. **this is starting to look more like a flowchart**
 - multiple characters, same task
 	- task is shared = successes add together
 	- assisting with task = modify difficulty